Описание

 A.Jackson Avro Aircraft since 1908 (Putnam)

-While the Avro 523 Pike was under construction in the Manchester works, A. V. Roe and Co.
-Ltd. were also building a modified, two seat version of the Avro 504G for the Royal Flying Corps.
-It was fitted with a 150 h.p.
-Sunbeam engine and a standard central skid undercarriage but retained the fixed fin normally fitted only to R.N.A.S. machines.
-The mainplanes were standard Avro 504K units of 36 ft. span with which it was designated Avro 527, and a second version with a span of 42 ft. was also considered under the designation Avro 527A.
+While the Avro 523 Pike was under construction in the Manchester Works, A. V. Roe and Co were also building a ‘reconnaissance fighting biplane’ for the Royal Flying Corps which had been designed in December 1915.
+It was essentially a modified Avro 504E fitted with a 150 hp Sunbeam engine, standard central skid and RNAS-style fin and rudder.
+The mainplanes were standard Avro 504K units of 36 ft span with which it was designated Avro 527, and a second version with a span of 42 ft was also considered under the designation Avro 527A.
+Armament consisted of a single Lewis gun mounted on a pillar in the rear cockpit.

 SPECIFICATION AND DATA